 Journal ethical standards

-Intellect publishes over 100 journals in the fields of Visual Arts, Film Studies, Cultural Studies, Media & Communication and the Performing Arts.
+Intellect publishes over 100 journals in the fields of visual arts, film studies, cultural studies, media and communication, and the performing arts.
 We pride ourselves in our creativity, ability to face challenges by adapting to the needs of the times, and willingness to venture into new and emerging subject areas.
-We campaign for the validity of an idea per se, rather than the commercial validity of an idea and provide an unbiased platform for quality critical debate that authentically represents the author’s voice.
+We support the value of an idea, rather than the commercial validity of an idea, and provide an unbiased platform for quality critical debate that authentically represents the author’s voice.

-However, the real success story here is the fruit of the vision, dedication and hard work that goes into the partnership between authors, journal editors, peer reviewers and us as publishers.
+However, the real success story here is the vision, dedication and hard work that goes into the partnership between authors, journal editors, peer reviewers and us as publishers.
 Each has a vital role to play, and this includes a responsibility to uphold expected ethical standards throughout the whole process of journal publication.
 Trust plays a vital role in academic publishing: the author needs to be able to trust the editor to select the appropriate peer reviewers; the editor needs to be able to trust the peer reviewers to give a fair and objective assessment; and the reader needs to be able to trust the quality and integrity of the published work.
 Intellect is committed to setting and upholding high standards of ethical behaviour and to this end we support the standards and best practices set out by the Committee on Publication Ethics (COPE).
 What follows is a summary of the ethical standards we expect authors, editors and peer reviewers to meet.